Pianos in Parks

 Each year we showcase between 5 and 8 free to play pianos.
 The pianos are placed in high profile, accessible, public spaces throughout downtown Kelowna and Rutland to encourage residents and visitors to showcase their ‘inner Mozart’.

-The pianos are typically available to play from mid-June to early September and can usually be found at:
+The pianos are typically available to play from mid-June to early September and can be found at:

 - Kerry Park (beside Ogopogo)